BornToBeRoot/NETworkManager/Documentation/en-US/HowTo/Create_custom_theme_and_accent.md

 ## Theme

-Copy a theme from MahApps.Metro (eg [Black](https://github.com/BornToBeRoot/NETworkManager/blob/master/Source/NETworkManager/Themes/Black.Theme.xaml), [White](https://github.com/BornToBeRoot/NETworkManager/blob/master/Source/NETworkManager/Themes/White.Theme.xaml)) and modify the values as you like.
+Download a theme for MahApps.Metro (eg [Black](https://github.com/BornToBeRoot/NETworkManager/blob/master/Source/NETworkManager/Themes/Black.Theme.xaml), [White](https://github.com/BornToBeRoot/NETworkManager/blob/master/Source/NETworkManager/Themes/White.Theme.xaml)) and modify the values as you like.
 Save the file in the `themes` folder with the following filename `CUSTOMNAME.Theme.xaml`.

 After restarting the application, you can load the theme in the program settings.

 ## Accent

-Download an accent from MahApps.Metro (eg [Black](https://github.com/BornToBeRoot/NETworkManager/blob/master/Source/NETworkManager/Themes/Black.Accent.xaml)) and modify the values as you like.
+Download an accent for MahApps.Metro (eg [Black](https://github.com/BornToBeRoot/NETworkManager/blob/master/Source/NETworkManager/Themes/Black.Accent.xaml)) and modify the values as you like.
 Save the file in the `themes` folder with the following file name `CUSTOMNAME.Accent.xaml`.

 After restarting the application, you can load the accent in the program settings.